juansearch/juansearch/README.md

 - 👋 Hi, I’m Juan Lorenzo Rodriguez Flores
-- 👀 I’m interested in Developing Biotechnology for Genomic Medicine
+- 👀 I’m interested in Applications of Machine Learning in Biology
-- 🌱 I’m currently learning how to make the data and code from my projects more accessible and reusable
+- 🌱 I’m currently learning how to develop deep learning models in TensorFlow and PyTorch
-- 💞️ I’m looking to collaborate on improving the utility and scalability of my code
+- 💞️ I’m looking to collaborate on consulting opportunities
-- 📫 Contact me on Twitter @juansearch or LinkedIn https://www.linkedin.com/in/juanlrf/
+- 📫 Contact me on Twitter @juansearch or LinkedIn https://www.linkedin.com/in/juansearch/

 <!---
 juansearch/juansearch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.